-I felt heat prick the tips of my ears when the urge to sway closer crept into me.
+My hand slipped off the cold ivory.
+Heat pricked the tips of my ears when the urge to sway closer crept into me.
 As the warmth spread back to my cheeks, I crossed my arms and squared my shoulders.
 “I don’t want you shielding me from people when they discover what I am.
 I don’t want you to hand me abandoned periodicals because you know I like reading them.
 I don’t want you looking at me with that”—I waved an angry hand over his face—“that look on your face.”

-“Hmm, seems you’ve been watching me too.”
+“Hmm, seems you’ve been watching me, too.”
 He chuckled.